 The benefits of a Dubai residence visa

-Besides the opportunity to live in a vibrant and innovative city in one of the most beautiful countries in the world, there are a number of benefits you can enjoy with a UAE residency visa.
+Besides the opportunity to live in a vibrant and innovative city in one of the most beautiful countries in the world, there are a number of benefits you can enjoy with UAE residency.
 Life in Dubai will be seamless with the ability to do the basics with ease, such as opening a bank account, getting an Emirates ID and local driving license and leasing a car, and having access to world-class health services through the Dubai state and private services if you have private health insurance.

 Once you have obtained your residency visa, you will also be able to have close family members join you in Dubai.
 The list of eligible family members includes your spouse and children.
 With a Dubai residence permit, your children will be able to enroll in the top-tier public and private schools the city offers.
 You and your family will also have the opportunity to explore the world together as Dubai has an agreement with several countries that allows Dubai residents visa-free travel.
 The list of visa-free countries includes Germany, Japan, Maldives, Qatar, Singapore, Fiji, South Africa, and the Cook Islands.